 Five months later, the Slavery Abolition Act of 1833 had its third reading in Parliament.
 This was on 26 July 1833.
 A month after that, on 28 August 1833, it received Royal Assent.
 It commenced on 1 August 1834.

 There was a required six-year apprenticeship.
-This meant ex-slaves had to continue working for their previous slave-owners.
+This meant newly freed people had to continue working for their previous slave-owners.
 Bermuda and Antigua were exempted from the apprenticeship program.
 Because of protest, the apprenticeship program ended two years ahead of schedule.
-On 1 August 1838, approximately 800,000 British slaves were truly, and finally, free.
+On 1 August 1838, approximately 800,000 British enslaved people were truly, and finally, free.

-The Act included £20 million in compensation for slave-owners who had lost their “property,” when their slaves were freed.
-John Adams Wood Jr. registered 30 claims for over 1,000 slaves, including slaves on 13 estates in Antigua.
+The Act included £20 million in compensation for slave-owners who had lost their “property,” when those they had claimed ownership of were freed.
+John Adams Wood Jr. registered 30 claims for over 1,000 enslaved people, including enslaved people on 13 estates in Antigua.
 He was successful in 25 of these claims, receiving over £10 thousand in compensation for 737 slaves (Legacies of British Slave-ownership).
 He was not able to claim for Mary Prince.

 The Middle Passage and the institution of slavery in the Americas is a catastrophic legacy of colonialism.
 A terrible and brutal knowledge, it also provides an opening for understanding.
 Discerning the past helps us to live in the present with the past, and the future, in mind.